Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

       ***Note**:Table destinations have 4 different write modes which are explained [here](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/OriginsDestinations/SnowflakeTable-D.html#concept_wdr_fzy_prb).

 4. Preview the pipeline again by clicking on the preview icon above the canvas.
-When the Preview Configuration Window appears, change the **Preview Batch Size** to **1**.
+When the Preview Configuration Window appears, change the **Preview Batch Size** to ``1``.

 5. When the preview finishes processing, select the **Field Renamer [Remove Column Name Prefixes]** to see the results.
 All of the _“O\_”_ prefixes were removed from the column names.
+This is just one example of how Transformer for Snowflake pipelines dynamically generate SQL at pipeline runtime.
+The **Apply Functions**, **Field Remover**, **Field Renamer**, and **Field Type Converter** processors all allow you to dynamically specify column names based on patterns.
+This means that even as the data evolves over time, your pipelines won't break if a new column appears.
+For example, if a pipeline has an **Apply Functions** processor configured to trim all strings to remove extra characters, and specifies the columns to operate using the pattern ``.*``, no matter what columns are named, the ``TRIM`` function will be applied.
+This works for a variety of String, Numeric, DateTime, and User Defined functions.

   ![Preview Renamer](assets/ss_renamer_preview.png)

 6. Select the **Table Destination [Order Line Items]** stage to see the new column names passed to the destination.

 7. Close the preview.

 ### **Run the Pipeline**
-1. Now that the pipeline’s behavior was verified using preview, let’s run the pipeline on the entire data set.
+1. Now that the pipeline’s behavior was verified using preview, run the pipeline on the entire data set.
 2. In the toolbar above the canvas, there is a **Draft Run** button on the far right.
 Choose **Start Pipeline** from the drop down that appears when clicking on it.

     - In StreamSets, a [Draft Run](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/ControlHub/Title.html#concept_snq_pkg_4tb) allows you to execute a pipeline that is still in development and not yet published.
 Running a _published_ version of a pipeline is considered a StreamSets [Job](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/ControlHub/Title.html#concept_qv1_5sn_hsb).
 Jobs can be scheduled, run with different parameter values, and made into templates.
 See the [documentation](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/ControlHub/Title.html#concept_qv1_5sn_hsb) for more details.